wuegaki/wuegaki.github.io/teaching.md

 ### Teaching philosophy

 Teaching is an essential part of my academic life.
-Through teaching and interacting with students, I broadened my perspective on fundamental issues in linguistics, and deepened my understanding of the theoretical approaches to such issues.
+Through teaching and interacting with students; I broadened my perspective on fundamental issues in linguistics, and deepened my understanding of the theoretical approaches to such issues.
 My teaching philosophy consists of three principles:

 1. make clear statements about long-term goals and short-term goals that a student has to achieve;
 2. facilitate students’ interest through tangible but non-trivial puzzles;